Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: Synthetic Experiments

 \emph{Setup.} We use the nested redundant-expert construction (Section~\ref{app:synth-ce}) with $J\in\{1,4,8,16,32\}$ to control the overlap multiplicity $|\Jset|$.
 For each value of $J$, we train an Add.\ CE and a decoupled surrogate model ($\lambda=1.0$) on $n_{\mathrm{train}}{=}3{,}500$ samples and evaluate on $n_{\mathrm{test}}{=}6{,}000$.
 We restrict to test samples where at least one expert is correct ($|\Jset|>0$).
 For each such sample, we compute (i) the gradient norm $\|\nabla_a\Phi\|_2$ and (ii) the top Hessian eigenvalue $\lambda_{\max}(\nabla_a^2\Phi)$ via the full $\,(K{+}J)\times(K{+}J)$.
 Results are pooled over ${\sim}900$ qualifying samples per $(J,\text{method})$ combination across 5 independent seeds.

 \emph{Reading the table.} The CE eigenvalue jumps from $0.82$ to $1.09$ as $|\Jset|$ goes from 1 to~4, then saturates near $1.12$ for larger~$|\Jset|$.
 The saturation is expected: at $|\Jset|{=}32$ the theoretical bound is $(1+32)/2=16.5$, but the \emph{realised} eigenvalue is much smaller because the softmax probabilities $q_i$ become very small when spread over $K{+}32$ actions.
-The key observation is the \emph{monotonic growth} of $\lambda_{\max}$ with $|\Jset|$ for Add.\ CE, versus the \emph{complete independence} for the decoupled surrogate.
+The key observation is the sharp increase and high-overlap saturation of $\lambda_{\max}$ for Add.\ CE, versus the \emph{complete independence} from $|\Jset|$ for the decoupled surrogate.

 \paragraph{PiCCE starvation gradient (Proposition~\ref{prop:picce-starvation}).} Proposition~\ref{prop:picce-starvation} predicts that under PiCCE, every correct expert other than the winner $j^\star$ receives a strictly positive gradient $\partial\Phi^{\mathrm{PiCCE}}/\partial a_{K+k} = 2q_{K+k}>0$, pushing its logit \emph{downward} despite being correct.
 Under the decoupled surrogate, each expert gradient is $(\lambda/J)(u_j-t_j)$, which is \emph{negative} (pulling toward deferral) whenever the expert is correct ($t_j=1$) and its sigmoid output $u_j<1$.